gajendranasokkumar/Attendance-frontend/README.md

 - 11.06.2024 -> Created the server and database
 - 12.06.2024 -> Added the login functionality
 - 13.06.2024 -> Added AUTHENTICATION for login
+- 14.06.2024 -> Created the leave model in backend and added fetching of data
+- 15.06.2024 -> Added functionality for Action button